about

 Kazakhstan, Kyrgyzstan – about 10 laps, BMW GS800 (+ driving various vehicles, Toyota Hilux, VW transporter, Mercedes Sprinter)

-UK to China (a few times + back) last 2 laps there+ back, Sprinter
+UK to China (a few times + back) last 2 laps there+ back, using Mercedes Sprinter

 UK to Laos & Thailand – finishing and freighting out from Bangkok